EmileDqy/Workout-Starter-Pack/README.md

 ---

 <a name="forcing-commit"></a>
-## What if I can't commit to it ?
+## Workout ?
+I know I won't be able to commit to it..
-You can ask the program to force you to do your workout!
-How?
-By asking the program to deactivate your mouse and keyboard at the start of each session!
-In this way, the AI will be the one to reactivate the inputs after the session.
+Actually you shouldn't worry about that!
+I developed this program because I can't commit to doing any workout myself!
+I'm all day long on my computer (coding, working on projects, etc...), so my idea was to make a program that'll find time for me to do my workout and force me to do it by ```disabling both my mouse and my keyboard during each session```.
+> This is why there are AIs, they simply count my reps or time me during my exercises and tell the program when I'm done.

 You won't be able to do anything until you have done your exercises!

-You can find it in the ```configuration file``` under ```[INPUTS]```
+#### To disable both of my mouse and keyboard during each session go to ```config/config.ini```, then under ```[INPUTS]``` turn everything to ```true```.

 <a name="installation"></a>
 ## Installation :